adinbied/plex-to-influx-extended-docker/README.md

 # plex-to-influx-extended
 Repo for dockerized [KurzonDax/Plex-to-InfluxDB-Extended](https://github.com/KurzonDax/Plex-to-InfluxDB-Extended.git)

-This docker image is currently under active development and may have bugs.
+This docker image is currently under active development and may have bugs that are updated.

 ## About